Ryan Grant (running back): New York Giants

-Green Bay Packers
+Green Bay Packers (first stint)

-Grant was traded to the Packers on September 1, 2007 in exchange for a future sixth-round draft pick, and he played as the third-string running back behind Brandon Jackson and DeShawn Wynn for the first six games of the season.
+Grant was traded to the Packers on September 1, 2007, in exchange for a future sixth-round draft pick, and he played as the third-string running back behind Brandon Jackson and DeShawn Wynn for the first six games of the season.
 After Wynn suffered a shoulder injury in week 8, Grant took over in the second quarter against the Denver Broncos and ran for 104 yards in a 19–13 overtime win.
 He scored his first rushing touchdown on November 11 in a 34–0 win against the Minnesota Vikings.
 With these performances, Grant became the starting running back for the last seven weeks of the season.
 For the season, he averaged 5.1 yards per rush, had five 100+ yard games and eight rushing touchdowns.
 His mark of 929 yards in the final ten games of the season was second in the NFL for that time period to LaDainian Tomlinson, who had 944 yards.
 Grant was voted the FedEx Ground NFL Player of the Week twice in weeks 10 and 14.

 In the Packers' divisional playoff game against the Seattle Seahawks, Grant fumbled twice in the first four minutes; both of the resulting drives led to touchdowns for the Seahawks.
 Despite the early deficit, the Packers were able to stage a comeback.
 Grant went on to rush for 201 yards and three touchdowns, both of which set franchise records for Packers' post-season games, as the Packers were 42–20 winners.
 The following week, Grant rushed for only 29 yards in a 23–20 overtime loss to the New York Giants in the NFC Championship game.
 He finished second overall for rushing yards in the 2007–08 playoffs with 230 yards, behind Laurence Maroney.

 At the end of the 2007 season, Grant became an exclusive rights free agent.
 On August 4, 2008, he signed a four-year deal with the Packers worth up to $30 million.
 His first season under his new contract saw him run for 1,203 yards and score 5 total touchdowns.
 Even though he rushed for over a 1,000 yards, he averaged only 3.9 yards per attempt, the lowest figure of his career.
 After the trade of longtime quarterback Brett Favre before the start of the season, the Packers went 6–10 in 2008 and failed to qualify for the playoffs.